Nagendra1997/mesibo-documentation/chatbots/essentials.md

 msg.message = "This is a message";
 msg.send();
 ```
 The `to` and `from` address will be automatically initialized by mesibo for you.
 The `from` field will be the address of the user the script is running for.
-The `to` field will be the address of the user who has sent you the message and will be initialized in th econtext of `mesibo.onmessage`.
+The `to` field will be the address of the user who has sent you the message and will be initialized in the context of `mesibo.onmessage`.
 You can modify the `to` and `from` values if you need to.
 ```javscript
 var msg = new Message();
 print(msg.from. msg.to);